The need for Emergency Preparedness increases as our population

 Employment opportunities include ambulance services, fire/rescue agencies, law enforcement agencies, fire marshal offices, industrial firms, educational institutions, emergency management offices, and other government agencies.
 Employed persons should have opportunities for skilled and supervisory-level positions.

 The Associate in Applied Science degree may be completed in five semesters.
-The new Business Continuity certificate gives you the tools to continue business as usual in the face of disaster and may be completed in one semester.
+The Business Continuity certificate gives you the tools to continue business as usual in the face of disaster and may be completed in one semester.